Stafford Cripps: Personal life

 Cripps was a vegetarian, certainly for health reasons and possibly also for ethical reasons.
 "Cripps suffered from recurring illness which was alleviated by nature cure and a vegetarian diet...".
 His male-line descendants are in remainder to the barony Parmoor.
 In 1989, a Blue Plaque was unveiled at 32 Elm Park Gardens, Chelsea to mark the site of Cripps' birth.

 Death

-Cripps died aged 62 of cancer on 21 April 1952 while in Zürich, Switzerland.
-He was cremated at Sihlfeld Crematorium in Zurich.
+Cripps died of cancer on 21 April 1952 while in Zürich, Switzerland 3 days shy of his 63rd birthday.
+He was cremated at Sihlfeld Crematorium in Zürich.
 His ashes are buried in the churchyard in Sapperton, Gloucestershire, and his wife is buried beside him.

+The Stafford Cripps estate on Gee Street in the former Metropolitan Borough of Finsbury is named in his honour; the three blocks are called Parmoor, Sapperton and Cotswold, after the Cripps family title and Sir Stafford Cripps resting place.